Raxabi/proyexto/readme.md

-# This is the official Site of Sibani Proyect GitHub Repository
+# This is the official repository of Sibani Proyect
-The Sibani Proyect is an Open source community.
+The Sibani Proyect is an Open source community that struggle by a better internet

+##